winitzki/talks/scala-sbt/begin-sbt.md

 - Working with JARs: `unzip -l file.jar`, etc.
     - each `.class` file is in its package directory
-        - e.g. `org/apache/zookeeper/server/ZooTrace.class` corresponds to `import org.apache.zookeeper.server.ZooTrace`
+        - `import org.apache.zookeeper.server.ZooTrace` in code
+        - `org/apache/zookeeper/server/ZooTrace.class` in JAR

 - Example of JAR contents: